ParthGandhi588/Flight-Fair-Prediction/README.md

 ## Let's Fly! ✈️

 Ready to plan your next adventure?
 Use our flight price prediction tool to find the best deals and make informed decisions.

+## Contact ME 📧
+If you have any questions, suggestions, or would like to contribute to the project, please feel free to contact me at gandhiparth588@gmail.com.
+I'm always open to feedback and collaboration.